haraka/Haraka/docs/CoreConfig.md

 * me

   A name to use for this server.
 Used in received lines and elsewhere.
+Setup by default to be your hostname.

 * early\_talker\_delay